 - seeing the mistreatment of donkeys and camels (please don’t ride them!!!)

 - the bedouins and locals being over-bearing with their opinions that as lone females we weren’t safe or capable of hiking.
-I know they were mostly trying to be nice but it got a bit teidious
+I know they were mostly trying to be nice but it got a bit tedious

 - the lack of cheap street and local food en route